NC State vs. UCLA Holiday Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- NC State has combined with its opponents to put up more than 59.5 points in three of 11 games this season.

-- UCLA's games have gone over 59.5 points in six of 11 chances this season.

-- The two teams combine to average 69.6 points per game, 10.1 more than the total in this contest.
+- The two teams combine to score 69.6 points per game, 10.1 more than the over/under in this contest.

-- These two squads combine to allow 46.5 points per game, 13 fewer than this contest's over/under.

 - Wolf Pack games have an average total of 53.9 points this season, 5.6 fewer than Tuesday's over/under.